2021 Gothenburg explosion

 In the early morning of 28 September 2021, an explosion took place in an apartment building containing 140 apartments, in Annedal, Gothenburg, Sweden.

 Twenty-five people were taken to hospital, four of them with serious injuries.
 One person died of her injuries, two weeks after the explosion.

 A man in his 50s, who lived in the building, was suspected of having caused the explosion, and he was remanded in his absence.
 On 6 October, he was found dead in the Göta älv river.
-As of December 2021, the police investigation is still ongoing.
+The suspect lived in the apartment complex and was involved in an eviction case.